JanssenProject/home/triage.md

 ## Labels

 Github labels help us annotate issues/PRs with additional data.
-Janssen community uses labels, as detailed below, to communicate information and help decision making about issues/PRs.
+Janssen community uses labels, as detailed below, to communicate information and help making decisions about issues/PRs.

 ### Communication labels

-These labels communicate status of current triage process for an issue/PR.
-Also, there are labels like `good-first-issue` or `help-needed`.
-These labels used to indicate where community contribution is required.
-Most of communication labels would be replaced by other labels as triage process progresses and issue enters active development after completion of triage.
-For example, `help-needed` would be removed once issue is under active development and a community members takes ownership of the issue.
-Below is the list of such labels:
+These labels communicate status of current triage process for an issue/PR or indicate where community contribution is required.
+Most of communication labels would be replaced by other labels as triage process progresses and issue enters active development.
+For example, `help wanted` label would be removed once issue gets under active development and a community members takes ownership of the issue.
+Below is the list of labels which fall under this category:

 |Label|Indicates That|
 | --- | --- |